kubernetes-sigs/kueue/site/content/en/docs/concepts/preemption.md

 During admission, Kueue prefers to admit Workloads from ClusterQueues that have the lowest share value first.
 During preemption, Kueue prefers to preempt Workloads from ClusterQueues that have the highest share value first.

-You can obtain the share value of a ClusterQueue in the `.spec.fairSharing.weightedShare` field or querying the [`kueue_cluster_queue_weighted_share` metric](/docs/reference/metrics#optional-metrics).
+You can obtain the share value of a ClusterQueue in the `.status.fairSharing.weightedShare` field or querying the [`kueue_cluster_queue_weighted_share` metric](/docs/reference/metrics#optional-metrics).

 ### Preemption strategies